acm-uic/student-task-manager-sig-mobile-dev/README.md

 Timeline is given to the leads -->
 Leads will coordinate their respective team of devs to get the assignment done based on the time given

+> [!NOTE]
+> Any problems with the schedule/ability to complete assignment should be communicated

+> [!IMPORTANT]
+> The lead needs to consider the schedule and timings of their team, and organizes work around that.
+The lead should be talking to their team and making sure everyone's doing good, and no problems are arising.

+> [!Note]
+> This entire process assumes that everyone voices any hardships that occur during the process.
+So if the timeline collides with your schedule, or if something comes up and hinders your ability to complete assignments on time, speak up!

 ### This is what a sample timeline could look like:

 1. 1 week -> Design team - Draw up all screens based on your creativity and imagination